Akane625/Fan-Made-Dead-by-Daylight-Randomizer/README.md

 # Overview
+NOTE: This is a fan-made personal project and **MUST NOT** be deemed as an official product.

 The killer perk dataset was manually encoded and contains 2 columns 143 rows.
 It is completed up until the recent chapter as of writing this, which is the `Jason Chapter v10.0.0`.

 The following are the versions made so far: